WEST BROM

 Car Park | Sat Nav | Cost | Distance to Ground | Description |

-Mercure Hotel | B70 6RS | £10 | 0.9km | Parking near the Hawthorns Stadium can be found at the Mercure Hotel just a 7 minute walk to the Stadium.
-This is an Official car park run in partnership with West Bromwich Albion.
-It is advised to Pre-book online at www.hawthornsparking.co.uk and costs £10 per space.
-The site is patrolled throughout the event. |
+Matchday Parking near the Hawthorns Stadium can be found at the Mercure Hotel.
+The Car Park is located a short 7 minute walk to the Stadium with easy access to the M5 Motorway.
+This car park was previously used as an Official West Bromwich Albion Car park and is now open to the public.
+It is advised to Pre-book online at www.bigparking.co.uk/parking-at-the-hawthorns and parking costs £10 per space.
+The site is operated and patrolled throughout the match by event parking provider BigParking. |

 Gill House Car Park | B21 0AF | £7 | 0.1km | This car park is located on Birmingham Road and offers one of the most convenient options for parking.
 It’s less than 5 minutes walk from The Hawthorns and can accommodate up to 60 cars, so make sure to get there early. |